TrudAX/denistrunin-blog/src/draft/xpptools-fileintegdmf/index.md

 ![Wrong column](WrongColumn.png)

-After the import users will see this file with the Error status.
-Notification can be done using standard filtering by the **Status** column.
+Such file is causing a 1 minute delay for DMF and then an internal error

 ![Wrong column error](WrongColumnError.png)

+DMF is using a data integration component that connects to an Excel file and that is probably why the error is not verbose.

-Users can view the error log, then download the file and check the reason for this error.
-There may be two reasons:
+This message is stored in the Messages table, users can view the error log, then download the file and check the reason for this error.

-- Our code that reads the file is wrong.
-In this case, we can send this file example to a developer to fix the logic.
-After fixing the problem we can run the Processing again.
-- External system sent a file in the wrong format.
-In this case, the user can send this file back to the external party, then change the message status to **Hold**.

 ### Data errors